1 Will the information I submit on the site for plagiarism detection be stored in your database?

 Although the free plagiarism detection solution can be a bit inaccurate at times, it is still highly useful for many people.
 However, the advanced plagiarism detection service is far more superior to other detection systems due to its sophisticated multi-layer technology and SMART scanning features.

 Well, unless you tell your professor directly, there is no way for him/her to find out that you have used our plagiarism checking service.
-At PlagiarismSearch.com your privacy and are held in high importance and your personal information won’t be disclosed to anyone.
+At PlagiarismSearch.com, your privacy and confidentiality are highly important; your personal information won’t be disclosed to anyone.

 Our rules and policies are very strict regarding your rights.
 You can go through them carefully, so that every aspect will be clear to you.

 6 How many words can be checked per one submission?